 Past locations have included:

-Contact International Programs or visit the website for a current listing of upcoming programs: http://internationalprograms.wvu.edu/.
+Contact the Office of International Programs or visit the website for a current listing of upcoming programs: http://internationalprograms.wvu.edu .

 Affiliate programs are study abroad opportunities available to WVU students through our affiliations with various study abroad organizations.
 Affiliate programs are available during the fall, spring, and summer terms as well as for a complete academic year.
 Students pay program fees directly to the affiliate organization.

-Students must submit application materials to International Programs (internationalprograms.wvu.edu) and complete the mandatory pre-departure orientation process for credit transfer approval.
-Students may enroll in courses to fulfill major, minor, or General Education Foundations (GEF) requirements or for elective credit.
+Students must submit application materials to the Office of International Programs and complete the mandatory pre-departure orientation process for credit transfer approval.
+Students may enroll in courses to fulfill major, minor, or general education curriculum (GEC) requirements or for elective credit.
 Students must be in good academic and disciplinary standing before acceptance to WVU programs or to affiliate programs abroad.
 Participation in these programs also requires a minimum 2.5 grade point average.
-Exceptions may be made under special circumstances through appeal to International Programs, subject to approval of faculty leaders or program coordinators.
+Exceptions may be made under special circumstances through appeal to the Office of International Programs, subject to approval of faculty leaders or program coordinators.
 Financial aid is available for many programs.
 WVU Promise Scholarship funds may also be used for certain programs.
-For more information, visit http://www.finaid.wvu.edu.
+For more information, visit http://www.finaid.wvu.edu .

-For more information, please see internationalprograms.wvu.edu or visit room 326, third floor Stansbury Hall.
+For more information, please see the International Programs website at: http://internationalprograms.wvu.edu or visit room 326, third floor Stansbury Hall.